Jonah Tolchin: Musical career

-When Tolchin was fifteen, Ronnie Earl heard him play at a music store, took him out to lunch and asked Jonah to play with him onstage.
+When Tolchin was fifteen, Ronnie Earl heard him play at a music store and took him out to lunch and asked Jonah to play with him onstage.
 Tolchin says, "It was a really beautiful gesture.
 It was amazing to have that sort of validation from such a legend.
 I thought, 'I guess I can do something with this.'"

-Tolchin continued to play music through high school with his band Uncle Fran's Breakfast.
-When high school ended, he struck out on his own, forsaking college for a chance in music.
+Tolchin continued to play music through high school with his band, Uncle Fran's Breakfast.
+When high school ended, he ventured out on his own, forsaking college for a chance in music.

-In 2012, Tolchin released his first full-length album, Criminal Man, so named after the first song he ever wrote at the age of 15.
+In 2012, Tolchin released his first album, Criminal Man, named after the first song he ever wrote at the age of 15.
 The album was released independently, and received radio airplay.
-Soon thereafter, Tolchin was asked to play the Newport Folk Festival.
+Soon after, Tolchin was asked to play at the Newport Folk Festival.

 Tolchin followed Criminal Man with the 5 Dollar EP, his first collaboration with record producer Marvin Etzioni.

 Tolchin signed with Yep Roc Records in 2014, and released his second full-length album, Clover Lane, in 2014.
 In August 2016, he released the album, Thousand Mile Night.

 On November 8, 2018, Tolchin released a new single and official music video titled "The Grateful Song (Thanksgiving)", via Yep Roc Records.
 The video premiered on The Bluegrass Situation.

 His most recent release is a track titled "Drift Away".
 The video for the single premiered on Twangville on January 24, 2019.